Gootzi/BCU-java-PC/README.md

 #### Windows Issues and Warnings

-Don't install `Windiws Online` installer if your OS type is 64-bit.
+Don't install `Windows Online` installer if your OS type is 64-bit.
 You will have to download `Windows Offline (64-bit)` one.
 It's fine to install `Windows Online` or `Windows Offline` if your OS type is 32-bit.
 If you install incorrect JRE, BCU will have memory space issue.

 **Do not run BCU with `Open with Java` option!** This will connect BCU with `system32` folder, and BCU will try to create subfolders in there.